messicode/Generate-LLM/Readme.md

-# Distributed Tokenization and Embeddings Generation with Hadoop
+# Cloudy with a chance of LLM: Distributed Tokenization and Embeddings Generation with Hadoop and AWS EMR
-## Created by: Yashvardhan Udia, yudia2@uic.edu
+### Created by: Yashvardhan Udia
+### Email: yudia2@uic.edu
+### NET ID: 656090513

-This Scala project implements a distributed system for tokenization and embeddings generation using Hadoop's MapReduce framework.
+This Scala project implements a distributed system for tokenization and embeddings generation using Hadoop's MapReduce framework and Sparks training loops for LLM training.
-It processes huge text corpus to create tokens and subsequently generates word embeddings using advanced techniques (like sliding window).
+It processes huge text corpus(from Project Gutenburg) to create tokens with frequencies and subsequently generates word embeddings using advanced techniques (like sliding window).

 ## Overview

-- This Scala project leverages the Hadoop MapReduce framework to process text data efficiently.
+- This Scala project leverages the Sparks Training loops to process text data efficiently.
-- The primary focus is on tokenization and the generation of word embeddings from input text.
+- The primary focus is on training an LLM.
-- The project consists of mappers and reducers that handle the tasks of breaking down text into manageable pieces (shards) and creating numerical representations (embeddings) for further analysis.
+- The project uses a pre-generated embeddings.csv file and uses these to train an LLM model using the sliding window technique.
 - This approach is particularly useful in natural language processing (NLP) applications, where large volumes of text data need to be processed and analyzed.

 ## Project Structure